h2oai/tutorials/DriverlessAI/Test-Drive/test-drive.md

 ## Driverless AI Test Drive

-Test Drive is a two-hour lab session that exists H2O's Aquarium.
+Test Drive is a two-hour lab session that exists in H2O's Aquarium.
 Aquarium is H2O's cloud environment that provides access to various tools for workshops, conferences, and training.

 All labs have a specific **Lab Duration*** to complete the lab.
 All Test Drive Lab session's will terminate after two-hours.
 No work will be saved!